Westward Whoa

-Westward Whoa is a 1936 animated short film in the Looney Tunes series.
-It marks the final appearances of spotted St. Bernard puppies Ham and Ex, Beans and Little Kitty.
-It is also the last cartoon where Porky Pig is the co-star to Beans.
+Westward Whoa is a 1936 animated comedy short film directed by Jack King.
+It is the 69th film in the Looney Tunes series and the seventh cartoon to star Beans, the sixth cartoon to star Porky Pig as well as the fourth and final cartoon to feature Ham and Ex.
 The film is a Western adaptation of the ancient fable "The Boy Who Cried Wolf."

-The film is in the public domain after Warner Bros. failed to renew the copyright in 1964.
+The film is in the public domain after Warner Bros.
+Pictures failed to renew the copyright in 1964.